-Launching a Digital Product is a series that exactly outlines how you can launch your first digital product with minimal requirements.
-You’ll learn how to make your first sale, how to set up shop, building a funnel, dealing with technical hiccups and other common pitfalls newcomers might face.
+Launching a Digital Product is an article that exactly outlines how I launched my first digital product with minimal requirements.
+You’ll learn how I made my first sale, what software and funnel I’ve used, and how I dealt with technical hiccups.

 If you’re interested in monetizing your blog in the future than keep on reading.